H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    `2)` condition of joining the phase is winning the group phase or being exluded from playing in group phase according to [paragraph `2b)` point 3 of this chapter](#point-2-3-2b),

-   `3)` in the knockout phase, Participants will play in pairs which will be determined based on places taken in the previous phase, and secondly based on number of points gained in the previous phase,
+   `3)` in the knockout phase, Participants will play in pairs which will be determined based on places taken in the previous phase, and secondly based on number of points gained in the previous phase, and thirdly based on Kammer Ranking System, taking the period from 9 June 2022 to the end of the group phase,

+   `3b)` two Participants, who in group phase played in the same group, cannot play with each other in the first round of the knockout phase,

-   `3b)` Participants mentioned in [paragraph `2b)` point 3 of this chapter](#point-2-3-2b), will be treated as Participants, who taken the first place in group and gained maximum number of points in it,
+   `3c)` Participants mentioned in [paragraph `2b)` point 3 of this chapter](#point-2-3-2b), will be treated as Participants, who taken the first place in group and gained maximum number of points in it,

    `4)` Matches will be played in Bo3 system,